gpk1983/2024-Fricatives-MATLAB-code/README.md

 ## HOWTO:

-1. Run `readextract.m`: a series of MAT files are provided for each .WAV file.
+1. Run `readextract.m`: a series of MAT files are constructed for each .WAV file.

-2. Run `writeResults.m`: a .TXT file is provided.
+2. Run `writeResults.m`: a .TXT file is constructed with the features discussed in the paper for each .WAV file.

-3. The .TXT output can be imported to Excel and turned into a CSV.
+3. The .TXT output can be imported to Excel and turned into a CSV for convenience.